tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ## Step Five: Mutations

-The final missing piece of our GraphQL schema design is the ability to actually change values: creating, updating, and deleting collections and related pieces.
-As with the readable portion of the schema we should start with a high-level
-view: in this case, of just the various mutations we will want to implement, without worrying about their specific inputs or outputs.
 Naively we might follow the CRUD paradigm and have just `create`, `delete`, and `update` mutations.
 While this is a decent starting place, it is insufficient for a proper GraphQL API.

 ### Separate Logical Actions